Italy's Di Maio fires ultimatum in govt talks - Journal du Cameroun

 “The country can’t wait any longer.”

-Di Maio wants to create a German-style “government contract” with the League.
+Di Maio, 31, wants to create a German-style “government contract” with the League.

 “The only forces capable of signing this contract and forming a government in these consultations are the M5S and the League,” he added.

-They have been battling over who should lead the government since the M5S became Italy’s largest single party with just under 33 percent of the vote and the right picked up 37 percent.
+They have been battling over who should lead the government since the M5S became Italy’s largest single party at the polls with just under 33 percent of the vote and the right picked up 37 percent.

 “I don’t see respect for the people’s vote.
 The one that came second dictating the rules to the one that came first,” Salvini said.